Muay Thai Training Gym Bristol

 K1 DUTCH-STYLE KICKBOXING

 It has been around since the late 1970s and has been growing in popularity since then due to its combination of familiar boxing strategy and asian combat sport techniques.
-It has a different rule set to Muay Thai; elbow strikes usually aren’t allowed in K1 and blows are scored differently.
+It has a different rule set to Muay Thai; elbow strikes usually aren’t allowed in Kickboxing and blows are scored differently.

 PCT Personal Combat Training